moq-wg/moq-transport/draft-ietf-moq-transport.md

 * Error Code: Identifies an integer error code for announcement failure.

-* Reason Phrase: Provides the reason for announcement error and `Reason Phrase Length` field carries its length.
+* Reason Phrase: Provides the reason for announcement error.

 ## UNANNOUNCE {#message-unannounce}